choonchernlim/1password-backup-sync/README.md

 192.168.1.200  supermario # remote host 2
 ```

-- Enable remote login and grant yourself the access to this service.
+- Enable the remote login and grant yourself the access to this service.

 ![Remote login on Mac](docs/remote-login.png)